WMI - Lorain, OH

 and Wesley Goodell, a long time operator at the station, took over as

 chief engineer.
-However, by the late 1960s an article in the Lorain
+However, by the late 1960s an article (third on page) in the Lorain

 Ohio Journal indicates that WMI was in financial trouble due to